-Provided, however, that the shares subject to awards that were outstanding (i) as of June 9, 2016 (but not as of June 11, 2015 or December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.61 for every share awarded, (ii) as of June 11, 2015 (but not as of December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.57 for every share awarded, and (ii) as of December 2, 2014 and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.5 for every share awarded.
+1 Provided, however, that the shares subject to awards that were outstanding (i) as of June 9, 2016 (but not as of June 11, 2015 or December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.61 for every share awarded, (ii) as of June 11, 2015 (but not as of December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.57 for every share awarded, and (ii) as of December 2, 2014 and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.57 for every share awarded, and (ii) as of December 2, 2014 and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.57 for every share awarded.

 payment in connection with any Award under the Plan, as well as any shares exchanged by a Participant or withheld by the Company to satisfy the tax withholding obligations related to any Award, shall not be available for subsequent Awards under the Plan.
 In the case of Incentive Stock Options (as hereinafter defined), the foregoing provisions shall be subject to any limitations under the Code.
-Shares of common stock issued pursuant to full value awards count against the shares of common stock available for issuance hereunder as 1.61 shares for every one share issued in connection with such award; however, the shares subject to awards that were outstanding (i) as of June 11, 2015 (but not as of December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.57 for every share awarded, and (ii) as of December 2, 2014 and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.5 for every share awarded, the foregoing provisions shall be subject to any limitations under the Code.
+Shares of common stock issued pursuant to full value awards count against the shares of common stock available for issuance hereunder as 1.61 shares for every one share issued in connection with such award; however, the shares subject to awards that were outstanding (i) as of June 11, 2015 (but not as of December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder would return hereunder at a ratio of 1.57 for every share awarded, and (ii) as of December 2, 2014 and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant hereunder at a ratio of 1.57 for every share awarded, the foregoing provisions shall be subject to any limitations under the Code.